perfectra1n/claude-code-sync/README.md

 ## Logging

-`claude-sync` provides comprehensive logging to help you track operations and troubleshoot issues.
+`claude-code-sync` provides comprehensive logging to help you track operations and troubleshoot issues.

 ### Console Logging